bndtools/bnd/maven/bnd-run-maven-plugin/README.md

 mvn package bnd-run:run@bar
 ```

+### Continuous Resolve

+During live coding executions if `resolve` configuration is set to `true` **continuous resolve** is enabled.
+As a result changes to code, pom, `bnd` file or `bndrun` file which affect the resolution result such that `-runbundles` changes will see those changes reflected in the runtime by installing and/or uninstalling bundles to match.

 ## Bndrun Details Inferred from Maven

 The `-runee` and `-runrequires` values can be inferred from the maven project as follows: